xushidanggroup/xushidanggroup.github.io/content/publication/67- Wiley Online Library-2018-Photoacoustic Imaging Bright Aggregation-Induced-Emission Dots for Targeted Synergetic NIR-II Fluorescence/index.md

 ---
-title: 'Photoacoustic Imaging: Bright Aggregation-Induced-Emission Dots for Targeted Synergetic NIR-II Fluorescence and NIR-I Photoacoustic Imaging of Orthotopic Brain Tumors (Adv.
-Mater.
-29/2018)'
+title: 'Photoacoustic Imaging: Bright Aggregation-Induced-Emission Dots for Targeted Synergetic NIR-II Fluorescence and NIR-I Photoacoustic Imaging of Orthotopic Brain Tumors'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here